How to Stop Scam Calls

 Postpaid T-Mobile and Metro by T-Mobile subscribers (prepaid plans are excluded) get free access to Scam ID and Scam Block.
 Scam ID will label incoming suspicious calls as “Scam Likely” on the caller id and then you can decide if you want to risk answering it.
 However, if you want to completely block all scam calls before they reach your phone, you can enable Scam Block.
 For a fee, T-Mobile also offers a Name ID feature which will give you a caller’s real name and location and greater control in how calls are blocked.

 AT&T provides an app called Call Protect.
 The free, basic version is automatically added to AT&T Mobility plans.
 It alerts you to potential scam calls and allows you to block them.
-There is also Call Protect Plus, a paid version that has additional tools like Reverse Number Lookup and enhanced Caller ID.
+There is also Call Protect Plus.
+It is a paid version that has additional tools like Reverse Number Lookup and enhanced Caller ID.
 For more details and directions on how to block scam calls on different kinds of phones, customers should visit the support section of the AT&T website.

 Using the My Sprint app, customers can block specific numbers from unsolicited calls.
 Sprint also has a paid service, the Premium Caller ID app.
 For a monthly fee, you can screen unknown callers.